-This biennial review encompasses academic years 2020/21 and 2021/22 (August 2020 - September 2022).
+This biennial review encompasses academic years 2022/2023 and 2023/2024 (August 2022 - September 2024).

-The biennial review process, which was conducted by a committee of PPSC's key stakeholders, for this period began in January 2021 with a review of both DFSCA requirements and the report from the preceding biennium; study of documents and events from fall 2020; and collaborative reflection upon how to advance previous efforts with particular attention to the assessment of drug and alcohol abuse awareness programming at the College.
-The committee met in part or as a whole on a quarterly basis throughout the assessment period.
-Consistent review of the College's AOD education continued through September 2022.
+The biennial review process, which was conducted by a committee of PPSC's key stakeholders, for this period began in January 2023 with a review of both DFSCA requirements and the report from the preceding biennium; study of documents and events from fall 2020; and collaborative reflection upon how to advance previous efforts with particular attention to the assessment of drug and alcohol abuse awareness programming at the College.
+The committee met in part or as a whole on a semesterly basis throughout the assessment period.
+Consistent review of the College's AOD education continued through September 2024.
 Members of the committee included the following:

-- Kim Hennessy, J.D., Vice President for Human Resource Services - Homer Wesley, Ed.D., Vice President for Student Services - Dawna Haynes, Ed.D., Associate Vice President for Student Services - Jim Barrentine, Chief of Police and Director of Emergency Management - Nichole Pritchett Hilliard, Dean of Students - Maria Mesa, Ph.D., Director of Accessibility Services/Computer Access Center (CAC) - Yolanda Harris, Director of the Counseling Center - Ricardo Perez, Director of Student Life - Mark Johnson, Campus Police Sergeant - Alison Takkunen, Student Conduct and Budget Coordinator - Carolyn Owen, Recreation and Wellness Coordinator - Kristina Charfauros, Student Activities Coordinator - Skyler Martin, Student Life Specialist
+- Kim Hennessy, J.D., Vice President for Human Resource Services - Enrique Romo, Ph.D., MBA, Vice President for Student Services - Maria Mesa, Ph.D., Associate Vice President for Student Services - Jim Barrentine, Chief of Police and Director of Emergency Management - Nichole Pritchett Hilliard, Dean of Students - Moises Hinojosa, Director of Accessibility Services - Yolanda Harris, Ph.D., Director of the Counseling Center - Andrea Hernandez, Director of Student Engagement and Leadership - Jeff Egnor, Campus Police Corporal - Jason Felts, Recreation and Wellness Coordinator - Robin Widmar, Emergency Services and Clery Compliance Coordinator

-The biennial review process for the current period is complete as of 1 October 2022.
+The biennial review process for the current period is complete as of 1 October 2024.